Why are we so emotional about money?

 Levels of personal debt started to shoot up in the 1980s when relaxation of the rules made lending and borrowing far easier than ever before.
 But this hasn't been matched with success in educating people to manage their money well.

-While today's school pupils are taught how to read bank statements and unpick financial abbreviations, Which? consumer magazine money editor James Daley says those schooled before this curriculum change rarely seek advice - unless they hit crisis point.
+While today's school pupils have lessons in how to read bank statements and unpick financial abbreviations, Which? money editor James Daley says those schooled before this change in curriculum rarely seek the abundance of advice available - unless they hit crisis point.

-Too many people are in denial about their finances, he says, because thinking about it makes them feel bad.
+Too many people are in denial about their finances, he says, because thinking about it would make them feel bad.

 "In Britain we have a tendency to be spenders rather than misers.
 People get locked into a lifestyle they can't afford.
 They should meet somebody who's been made bankrupt and find out how awful it is."

-The government should switch from campaigns, like patiently explaining annual percentage rate on loans, to shock tactics, he says.
+The government should switch from campaigns patiently explaining what APR means to shock tactics, he says.

 "I'm surprised we don't have public safety films about over-spending and debt like the ones for smoking.
 That would break through to the older generations."